algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 ### Response Time

-- The API must respond to all vali
-- d queries within **1 second** on a typical laptop, even when handling datasets with millions of nodes and connections.
+- The API must respond to all valid queries within **1 second** on a typical laptop, even when handling datasets with millions of nodes and connections.
 - Queries to landmarks with no valid path should also return responses within the same time frame.

 ### Scalability